MaximilienGH/COMP472_A2/README.md

 * Worked on heuristics

 ## Instructions on how to run the program
-1. Open the Anaconda IDE
+1. Open any IDE of your choice
 2. Navigate to the location of the **main.py** file
 3. Open the **main.py** file
 4. Run it